deverac/hpircomm/progs/progs.md

 [SOLTAIR](https://www.hpcalc.org/details/4293) | A peg-jump solitaire game on a cross-shaped board. | 1,979
 [sptr.txt](https://www.hpcalc.org/hp48/docs/faq/48faq-6.html#ss6.11) | A short UserRPL program which performs a similar function as OBJFIX and FIXIT. | 446
 [STK5](https://www.hpcalc.org/details/2666) | A 5 or 7 line stack replacement program.
 When entering new values, the stack is pushed up which completely hides all of `5:` and the top two pixel rows of `4:`.
 Set flag 30 to exit program (`30` `[MODES]` `\|FLAGS\|` `\|SF\|`).
 Does not work with NUMFMT. | 504
 [STKD.LIB](https://www.hpcalc.org/details/2665) | A 5 or 7 line stack replacement library.
 When entering new values, the stack does not move.
 The input line completely obscures all of `1:` and the bottom pixel row of `2:`.
-Program can exited via the LIBRARY menu.
+Program can be exited via the LIBRARY menu.
 Does not work with NUMFMT. | 1,044

 [hpcalc.org](https://www.hpcalc.org/) is an excellent source for more programs and other info.